If you believe you are a victim of a scam, consider following these tips.

 - background check fees

-If you have any concerns about a job you find on Indeed, or receive any job offer communication that concerns you, please contact Indeed immediately.
+If you have any concerns about a job you find on Indeed, or receive any communication of a job offer that concerns you, please contact Indeed immediately.